-The architectural design of the proposed buildings has been reviewed by staff and found to be in conformance with this condition.
+The architectural design of the proposed buildings was reviewed by the Planning Board and found to be in conformance with this condition.

 e.
 The applicant shall provide a variety of housing options, including some that do not require an intensive use of stairs.
 The applicant shall demonstrate that a reasonable proportion of the housing is handicap accessible.